Spinning up a VM now days have become a breeze. You sign with a cloud

 Init the NodeJS application:

-contains the list of files, possibly with wildcards, that we don’t want to have COPY-ed in the image whet it will be created later bydocker build
+.dockerignorecontains the list of files, possibly with wildcards, that we don’t want to have COPY-ed in the image whet it will be created later bydocker build.Create the

 Create a Docker image for the application